tmcphillips/senior-design-group10/website/yw_website/readMe.md

 python3 manage.py runserver
 ```

-By default the website will run at http://127.0.0.1:8000/yw_root but
+By default the website will run at http://127.0.0.1:8000 but
 the terminal will output if the port changed.
-With your webbrowser, navigate to the url outputted by the terminal, with /yw_root appended to the end.
+With your webbrowser, navigate to the url outputted by the terminal.

 # Future file structure
 Our project structure to reflect this suggested project structure found at: